 The Mountaineers broke out the bats in the fourth inning.
 Jackson Cramer’s double down the left field line scored Ivan Gonzalez and Brandon White.

 Then Cole Austin’s base hit drove in Cramer.
-Back-to-Back doubles from Davis and Craig Illig pushed the score to 10-3.
+Back-to-Back doubles from Davis and Chase Illig pushed the score to 10-3.

 Finally, White’s single to left field scored Illig and gave WVU an 11-3 advantage.